 In 2008, Maureen, together with her husband, gave birth to a beautiful little eight pound baby, Tya Marie Cobb.
 Stillborn at 40 weeks, Tya unfortunately spiraled straight into the cosmic realm, leaving her family behind as Mitch, Mo, and 2-year old Leila struggled to cope … and to let go.

-This blog is about the road to publication of Maureen’s memoir, White Butterfly: A Memoir of Motherhood and Loss and its more hopeful sequel, Unpacked about their healing year of backpacking and travel in Europe and Southeast Asia that followed.
+This blog was about the road to publication of Maureen’s first memoir, White Butterfly: A Memoir of Motherhood and Loss.
+Still amidst a thick wood of queries, Maureen is now well into its sequel, Unpacked, another CNF story about their healing year of backpacking and travel in Europe and Southeast Asia that followed.

-Now as a full time Masters in Fine Arts Creative Writing student at Vermont College of Fine Arts, Maureen is writing her second book with her baby son, Ari, who is just now learning to crawl underneath her writing desk and pose himself serious threat.
+Now as a full time Masters in Fine Arts Creative Writing student at Vermont College of Fine Arts, Maureen writes her stories with her baby son, Ari, who is just now learning to crawl underneath her writing desk and pose himself serious threat.

 This year Tya would be five years old.